Colombia flag Colombia Beach Holidays

 Colombia is tourist-friendly but has some key cultural and legal rules:

-Do not leave food or drinks unattended or accept anything from strangers, as criminals use drugs to subdue victims for robbery or assault.
+Do not accept drinks, food, cigarettes or invitations from strangers as criminals use drugs to incapacitate victims for robbery or assault.

-Always carry a colour photocopy of your passport's photo page and visa for identification, and keep your actual passport somewhere safe.
+Carry a colour printout of your passport's photo page and visa for identification, but keep the original passport somewhere safe.

 Bonus tips: